songfj/purephp/README.md

 ## Benchmarks

-Apache Bench is used in all tests (ab -n 2000 -c 10 {url}) in a 2011 iMac with 4GB of DDR3 RAM
+Apache Bench is used in all tests (ab -n 2000 -c 10 {url}) in a 2011 iMac with 4GB of DDR3 RAM using MAMP

 * PHP 5.4.4 :  ~300 req/sec (~3.2ms*)
 * PHP 5.4.4 + APC :  ~900 req/sec (~1.1ms*)